Magisk-Modules-Alt-Repo/charch_openrc/README.md

-# charch_softrc
+# charch_openrc
-Initialize softrc for the default ChArch rootfs instance.
+Initialize OpenRC for the default ChArch rootfs instance.